snehakhokhali/salmonella_enterica_pipeline_sneha/README.md

 * output files are /data/spades_assembled/{barcode}/k_31/contigs.fasta and /data/spades_assembled/{barcode}/k_55/contigs.fasta
 * parameter are k-value ["31","55"]
 * threads: 4
+* parameter --pe1-1 PATH is for path to forward reads
+* parameter --pe1-2 PATH is  for path to reverse reads
+* -k INT is for k-values
+* -t is for number of threads
+* -o is for output directory.
 * the assembly should be run with two different values for k (the k-mer size), therefore producing one contigs file per k value
 * Note: -e parameter is not used in fastq-dump.(failure execution because it doesnot contain -e parameter for threads)
 * ` Barcode: ["SRR1965341","SRR1968189","SRR7828287","SRR2075991","SRR5584993"]` : 4 new Barcodes were added